Welcome to today's edition of the Rush 24-7 podcast.

 People are very happy about this.

-Reduce health care costs all the usual rigamarole.
+Reduce health care costs, all the usual rigamarole.

 Be careful, folks, what you ask for.

-It's open line Friday.
+It's Open Line Friday.

 That's right, ladies and gentlemen.

-Taken today by a member of major media.
+Open Line Friday, which is the biggest career risk taken today by a member of major media.

 Monday through Thursday, discussion topics limited to what I care about.